-Your initial appointment is a consultation, meeting with the doctor for a full examination and to explain your diagnosis with treatment options; even If referred for a specific surgical service, the consultation is required before the date of surgery.
-There are exceptions to same day treatment; patients that require urgent care are naturally are seen and treated the same day; however, a complex medical history or treatment plan may require a second appointment for treatment.
-This is a decision best left up to the Doctor.
+Your initial appointment is a consultation, a meeting with the doctor for a full examination and to explain your diagnosis with treatment options.
+Even if referred for a specific surgical service, a consultation is required before the date of surgery.
+There are exceptions to same-day treatment — patients that require urgent care are naturally seen and treated the same day; however, a complex medical history or treatment plan may require a second appointment for treatment.
+This is a decision best left up to Dr. Sitters.
 If you have concerns or comments about this, please call or email to discuss.
 We welcome your feedback.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip and any x-rays if applicable.
-If x-rays have been taken, request they forward to our office.
+If x-rays have been taken, request that they be forwarded to our office.
 If there is not enough time, please pick them up and bring them to our office.
 If additional films are necessary they can be taken at our facility.

 - A list of current medications, including dosages.

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.